 From news stories that aren’t really news stories to branded song lyrics masquerading as art to the proliferation of unscrupulous e-cigarette companies, consumers need to watch for these red flags as they evaluate ads in 2015:

-- Native Advertising: The line between advertising and editorial content continues to blur as more media organizations take up the practice of native advertising, also known as branded, sponsored or promoted content, or paid posts.
+Native Advertising: The line between advertising and editorial content continues to blur as more media organizations take up the practice of Advertorials, or paid sponsored content, that may or may not be properly labeled as such., also known as branded, sponsored or promoted content, or paid posts.
 The trend will carry into 2015 as media outlets continue to search out ways to keep afloat in a digital age where content is often free.
 Pinterest reportedly will be the latest to climb aboard.
 Different media organizations present native advertising in different ways.
 But one thing consumers need to look for when reading the news in 2015 — a tag such as this one that identifies the content as native advertising.

 If you think you’ve spotted something deceptive in advertising, contact us here.
 We’ll be taking requests all year.

 MADISON, CONN.
 June 22, 2022 While millions of Americans struggle with rising food prices and empty store shelves, meal kit retailer HelloFresh advertises “delicious meals delivered to your door,” enticing consumers…